irfan2inform/keyboard-EygptBar-70/README.md

-PS: not upload to QMK offical repo yet, but you and clone the [files](https://github.com/zzsmoky/EygptBar-70/tree/f129200ea4578f9158403ffde063f7f00f164ff5/qmk_firmware) to your local qmk_firmware_repository/keyboards/zzsmoky/egyptbar
+PS for those what to compile your own: not upload to QMK offical repo yet, but you and clone the [files](https://github.com/zzsmoky/EygptBar-70/tree/f129200ea4578f9158403ffde063f7f00f164ff5/qmk_firmware) to your local qmk_firmware_repository/keyboards/zzsmoky/egyptbar

 # PCB